GSA/Section508.gov/_pages/manage/2024-07-30-laws-text-of-508-law.md

 - law/
 description: Review the full text of Section 508 of the Rehabilitation Act and access federal guidance on digital accessibility requirements for government agencies.
 audience:
-- Section 508 Program Manager
+- Section 508 Program Managers
-- Agency Head
+- Agency Heads
-- Buyer
+- Buyers
 topic:
 - Buy
 - Create